-- Graded work of students. - Comprehensive general exhibition of design work for each year in the courses. - A range of portfolios of students work covering examples at low-pass. - Average-pass and high-pass for the various subjects. - An exhibition of graduating thesis projects.
+- Comprehensive general exhibition of design work for each year in the courses. - A range of portfolios of students work covering 2 numbers in the highest range of marks, 2 numbers in the average range of marks and a minimum of 3 numbers of the lowest pass grades for the various subjects. - An exhibition of graduating thesis projects.

-4.4 Record of meetings
+5.4 Programme of Visit